Singular Hodge theory for combinatorial geometries: Introduction

 For any matroid $\M$ of rank $d$, consider the {\bf graded M\"obius algebra}

 The grading is defined by declaring the degree of the element $y_F$ to be $\rk F$, the rank of $F$ in $\M$.
 The multiplication is defined by the formula

 where $\vee$ stands for the join of flats in the lattice $\cL(\M)$.
 Let $\CH(\M)$ be the {\bf augmented Chow ring} of $\M$, introduced in \cite{BHMPW}.
-We will review the definition of $\CH(\M)$ in Section \ref{sec:Chow}, but for now it will suffice to know the following three things: \begin{enumerate}[$\bullet$]\itemsep 5pt \item $\CH(\M)$ contains $\H(\M)$ as a graded subalgebra \cite[Proposition 2.15]{BHMPW}. \item $\CH(\M)$ is equipped with a {\bf degree isomorphism} $\deg \colon \CH^d(\M) \rightarrow \Q$ \cite[Definition 2.12]{BHMPW}. \item By the Krull--Schmidt theorem, up to isomorphism, there is a unique indecomposable graded $\H(\M)$-module direct summand $\IH(\M)\subseteq\CH(\M)$ that contains $\H(\M)$.\footnote{For the Krull--Schmidt theorem, see, for example, \cite[Theorem 1]{Atiyah}.
-By \cite[Corollary 2]{CF} or \cite[Theorem 3.2]{GG}, the indecomposability in the category of graded $\H(\M)$-modules implies the indecomposability in the category of $\H(\M)$-modules.
-Thus, the intersection cohomology of $\M$ is an indecomposable module over $\H(\M)$.} \end{enumerate} In this introduction, we temporarily define the {\bf intersection cohomology} of $\M$ to be the graded $\H(\M)$-module $\IH(\M)$.
-This defines the intersection cohomology of $\M$ up to isomorphism of graded $\H(\M)$-modules.
-In Section \ref{sec:IC of a matroid}, we will construct a canonical submodule $\IH(\M) \subseteq\CH(\M)$ that is preserved by all symmetries of $\M$.
-The construction of $\IH(\M)$ as an explicit submodule of $\CH(\M)$, or more generally the construction of the {\bf canonical decomposition} of $\CH(\M)$ as a graded $\H(\M)$-module, will be essential in our proofs of the main results but not in their statements.
+We will review the definition of $\CH(\M)$ in Section \ref{sec:Chow}, but for now it will suffice to know the following three things: \begin{enumerate}[$\bullet$]\itemsep 5pt \item $\CH(\M)$ contains $\H(\M)$ as a graded subalgebra \cite[Proposition 2.18]{BHMPW}. \item $\CH(\M)$ is equipped with a {\bf degree isomorphism} $\deg_\M \colon \CH^d(\M) \rightarrow \Q$ \cite[Definition 2.15]{BHMPW}. \item By the Krull--Schmidt theorem, $\CH(\M)$ can be written as a direct sum of indecomposable graded $\H(\M)$-submodules, and their isomorphism classes and multiplicities are unique.\footnote{For the Krull--Schmidt theorem, see, for example, \cite[Theorem 1]{Atiyah}.
+By \cite[Corollary 2]{CF} or \cite[Theorem 3.2]{GG}, the indecomposability in the category of graded $\H(\M)$-modules implies the indecomposability in the category of $\H(\M)$-modules.} Since $\CH^0(\M)=\H^0(\M)=\Q$, there is up to isomorphism a unique indecomposable summand containing $\H(\M)$.